jeh15/crazyswarm_drake/README.md

 ## Pre-requisite:
 This Docker is built using ``nvidia/cuda`` as a base.

-To use this you, follow these installation instructions:
+To use this follow these installation instructions:
 * Download Docker and follow install instructions: https://docs.docker.com/desktop/install/linux-install/
     * Do not forget to add User to Docker group: sudo usermod -aG docker [computer-user-name] (You will need to restart for this to take effect: sudo reboot)